-New regulations were introduced in June 2020 requiring private landlords to carry out five yearly checks on the electrical installations in their rental properties
+New regulations were introduced in England in June 2020 requiring private landlords to carry out five yearly checks on the electrical installations in their rental properties

 Answered by Sarah, Electrical Safety Expert

-New regulations were introduced in June 2020 requiring private landlords to carry out five yearly checks on the electrical installations in their rental properties.
+New regulations were introduced in England in June 2020 requiring private landlords to carry out five yearly checks on the electrical installations in their rental properties.

 Currently this legislation does not apply to Bed and Breakfast accommodation.
 However, owners are required to carry out risk assessments and take appropriate measures to prevent accidents, including: